What is Reproduction?

 Besides sexual reproduction, the other major type of reproduction seen in the animal kingdom is asexual reproduction.
-This type of reproduction is mostly observed in lower organisms such as single-celled microbes.
+This type of reproduction is mostly observed in lower organisms and unicellular microbes.

-It is the process in which a new individual is formed by the involvement of a single parent with or without the involvement of the gamete formation.
+It is the process in which a new individual is formed by the involvement of a single parent without the involvement of the gamete formation.
 The individuals produced are genetically and morphologically similar.
-It occurs in unicellular organisms.
 The cells divide by mitotic division and no fertilization takes place.
 The division occurs very rapidly.